Skip to main content

 Speaker Disclosures:

 Financial: Jennifer Wilke-Deaton has employment relationships with the University of Kentucky and Hundley Psychological Services.
-She receives compensation as a guest speaker.
+She receives compensation as a guest speaker and royalties as a published author.
 Jennifer Wilke-Deaton receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Jennifer Wilke-Deaton has no relevant non-financial relationships.